asg017/sqlite-vec/site/features/vec0.md

 ```

 The first two conditions in the `WHERE` clause (`synopsis_embedding match` and
-`k = 5`) denote that the query in a KNN query.
+`k = 5`) denote that the query is a KNN query.
 The other conditions are metadata
-constraints, that `sqlite-vec` will recognize and apply during the KNN
+constraints that `sqlite-vec` will recognize and apply during the KNN
 calculation.
 In other words, for the above query, a maximum of 5 rows would be
-returned, all of which would fit under all the `WHERE` constraints for their
+returned, all of which would match all the `WHERE` constraints for their
 metadata column values.

 #### Metadata Column Declaration